particle-php/Validator/docs/rules.md

 Validates that the value is greater than $value.

+### hash($hashAlgorithm, $allowUppercase = false)

+Validates that the value is a valid cryptographic hash according to the chose hashing algorithm.
+The second parameter may allow uppercase characters in the hashes.
+Supported algorithms include Hash::ALGO_MD5, Hash::ALGO_SHA1, Hash::ALGO_SHA256, Hash::ALGO_SHA512 and Hash::ALGO_CRC32.

 ### inArray(array $array, $strict = true)

 Validates that the value is in the array with optional "loose" checking.